HarryShomer/pod-recommender/README.md

 ## Steps to get the models

-* As of right now you can scrape the all the data by running the scrape_npr.py file.
-It shouldn't take too long to run.
+* To scrape all the data, run the `scrape_all.py` file in the scraper directory.
+This will scrape all the npr podcasts and the This American Life podcast.
+It should take a little while to run.

-* To clean and create the model (still in progress) - run the create_models.py file.
+* To clean and create the model (still in progress) run the `create_models.py` file in the models directory.
+This will create and store all the models, store the results in the results.json file, and create visualizations in the viz directory.

-* TODO: Create the model

 ## Requirements: